Psykotikism/Mutant_Tanks/INFORMATION.md

 			// - Refill clip to max size
 			// - Refill magazine to max size
 			// - Extra clip and magazine size
-			// - Receive one of the special ammo (incendiary or explosive).
+			// - Receive one of the special ammo types (incendiary or explosive).
 (Only available in Left 4 Dead 2.)
 			// - Slowly regenerate back to full capacity.
 			// - Throw multiple pipe bombs at once (cluster bombs).
 			// 32: Item reward